defau1tuser0/NumCog-Game/README.md

 - Blah blah blah...
 -The Logo is AI generated thou

+# Easter Egg
+Yes there's an easter egg and while you can find it without any hints and or source code but you want hint then so be it look at the end of read me for hint

 ## credit
 song: https://www.youtube.com/watch?v=dQw4w9WgXcQ&list=RDdQw4w9WgXcQ&start_radio=1&pp=ygUXbmV2ZXIgZ29ubmEgZ2l2ZSB5b3UgdXCgBwE%3D

 # Thanks for playing my game

+# Hint1: cultured number
+# Hint2: game logo

+# Hint3: at this point just look in the source code